-Oceanic whitetip sharks are distributed in circumtropical and subtropical regions across the world, primarily between 30° North and 35° South latitude (Compagno 1984; Baum et al. 2015; Young et al. 2017), although the species has been reported as far as 45°N and 40°S in the

-Western Atlantic (Lessa et al. 1999).
+Oceanic whitetip sharks are distributed in circumtropical and subtropical regions across the world, primarily between 30° North and 35° South latitude (Compagno 1984; Baum et al. 2015; Young et al. 2017), although the species has been reported as far as 45°N and 40°S in the Western Atlantic (Lessa et al. 1999).
 These sharks occur throughout the WCPO, including Australia, China, New Caledonia, the Philippines, Taiwan, and the Hawaiian Islands south to Samoa Islands, Tahiti and Tuamotu Archipelago and west to the Galapagos Islands.
 In the eastern Pacific, they occur from southern California to Peru, including the Gulf of California and Clipperton Island (Compagno 1984).
-In the western Atlantic, oceanic whitetips occur from Maine to Argentina, including the Caribbean and Gulf of Mexico.
-In the central and eastern Atlantic, the species occurs from Madeira, Portugal south to the Gulf of Guinea, and possibly in the Mediterranean Sea.
+In the western Atlantic, oceanic whitetips occur from Madeira, Portugal south to the Gulf of Guinea, and possibly in the Mediterranean Sea.
 In the western Indian Ocean, the species occurs in waters of South Africa, Madagascar, Mozambique, Mauritius, Seychelles, India, and within the Red Sea.